DefProc/lewis/README.md

 Lewis needs to watch the receiving pin of your choice for it's LOW→HIGH changes often enough that it can see every change and accurately time the duration between each one to decode the dots, dashes, inter-letter spaces and inter-word spaces.
 To do so, your script will have do call the `checkIncoming` function rapidly enough (ideally 100 times or more per second) to pass decode the morse stream and pass them into the receiving buffer.

-If you're using the interrupt initialisation of Lewis, then `checkIncoming` is already included in the `timerISR` function, so Lewis will already be watching your rx pin for button presses.
+If you're using the interrupt initialisation of Lewis, then `checkIncoming` is already included in the `timerISR` function, so Lewis will already be watching your receive pin for button presses.
 If you're using the standard, non-interrupting initialisation then just putting `Morse.checkIncoming()` in a fast loop will be enough.

 ```
 //from the read_respond example